 - EDUC 410 (1 credit) is for special education students only.
-The course can go with student teaching but it is to your advantage to take it earlier.
-Note that EDUC 230 is a prerequisite for EDUC 410. - EDUC 451 MUST be taken prior to elementary block for special education students.
-EDUC 440 should be taken before elementary block or in the winter.
-Please check with your advisor to see the best semester to take these courses. - EDUC 400 is the Student Teaching course.
-Students doing dual certification will student teach in both an elementary classroom as well as a classroom in your concentration area during first or second semester of senior year.
+The course can go with student teaching, but it is to your advantage to take it earlier.
+Note that EDUC 230 is a prerequisite for EDUC 410. - EDUC 451 MUST be taken prior to the elementary block. - EDUC 440 should be taken before the elementary block or in the winter for special education students.
+Middle school and ESL students can take EDUC 440 with their middle school block or ESL block.
+Please check with your advisor to see the best semester to take this course. - EDUC 400 is the Student Teaching course.
+Students doing dual certification will student teach in both an elementary classroom as well as a classroom in your concentration area during the first or second semester of senior year.